+Your SF-424 Application for Federal Assistance - Short Organizational form should pre-populate introductory fields.
 If not pre-populated, indicate your organization's Unique Entity Identifier, name, and the period of performance.
-This should be the same as the information you provide on your SF-424 Application for Federal Assistance - Short Organizational.
-You may need to complete the SF-424 prior to completing your Research and Related Budget.
+This should match the information you provide on your SF-424 Application for Federal Assistance - Short Organizational.
 Your period of performance must start on the first day of the month and end on the last day of the month.
 For budget type, check "project."